Yoshinobu-Ishizaki/calcimpy/doc/calcimpy_basics.md

 Comment is inserted at any position starting with  '#' (same as Python).

+Unit is in mm.
+All calculation is done under SI unit system.

+Output is frequency(Hz), impedance(real), impedance(imaginary), magnitude (20Log10(abs(impedance))).

+Python's numeral and arithmetic notation such as '+-*/**', '1e-3' and assignment 'x = 10.2' can be used at any point except it conflict with pre-defined keywords.

 ### Basics

 Most simple air column is a tapered tube with starting diameter df, ending diameter db and length r.